azu/irodr/README.md

 2. Click **Connect to Inoreader**
 3. Click **Authorize** on Inoreader site

-### Custom OAuth Client Id/Client Secret
+### Custom Client Id and Client Secret

-If you want to your Client ID/Secret, do following steps
+If you want to your Client ID/Secret of inoreader, do following steps:

 1. Visit https://www.inoreader.com/
 2. Open "Preferences"